Acuant/AndroidSDKV11/README.md

 ### AcuantIPLiveness ###

+**Important Note:** The following must be in your root level gradle in the android{} section otherwise a runtime failure may occur:

+		compileOptions {
+			sourceCompatibility JavaVersion.VERSION_1_8
+			targetCompatibility JavaVersion.VERSION_1_8
+		}
+		kotlinOptions {
+			jvmTarget = "1.8"
+		}

 1. Get the setup from the controller and begin Activity:

 		AcuantIPLiveness.getFacialSetup(object :FacialSetupLisenter{
 			override fun onDataReceived(result: FacialSetupResult?) {
 				if(result != null) {
 					//start face capture activity
-					val facialIntent = AcuantIPLiveness.getFacialCaptureIntent(this@MainActivity, result)
-					facialIntent.allowScreenshots = false //Set to false by default; set to true to enable allowScreenshots startActivityForResult(facialIntent, REQUEST_CODE)
+                    result.allowScreenshots = true //Set to false by default; set to true to enable allowScreenshots AcuantIPLiveness.runFacialCapture(context, result, listener)
 				}
 				else {
 					//handle error